-The Georgetown Journal of Asian Affairs is now accepting manuscripts for Volume 3, Number 2 (Winter 2016/2017).
-Submissions will be considered on a rolling basis until October 31, 2016.
+The Georgetown Journal of Asian Affairs is now accepting manuscripts for Volume 4, Number 2 (Summer 2018).
+Submissions will be considered on a rolling basis until April 6, 2018.

 Notice to Contributors

 *Before submitting an article for consideration, please carefully review the Journal's aims and scope.

 Articles submitted to the Journal must not be plagiarized, copyrighted, or under review elsewhere.

 Submissions should be emailed to firstname.lastname@example.org as MS Word documents.
 Please do not submit in PDF format.
 Authors should include a short bio in the email text, but must avoid any self-identification in the manuscript as we send our articles out for anonymous review.

 - Document: Manuscripts must be typewritten and double-spaced in Microsoft Word, with 1-inch/2.5-centimeter margins on all sides.

 - Length: Manuscripts should be 5,000-9,000 words in length.

 - Font: Please use Times New Roman, 12-point size.

 - Style: Authors must follow the Chicago Manual of Style, 16th ed.